 Not for me!

-Anyway, this stir fry chicken is loaded with fresh vegetables instead of noodles.
+Anyway, this chicken stir fry recipe is loaded with fresh vegetables instead of noodles.
 I bet you won’t even miss the noodles when you taste all the flavors going on in this quick dish!

 I went for a Teriyaki chicken stir fry vibe here.
 Packed with flavor, but low on carbs.
 This is definitely a kid friendly recipe, especially since they can easily pick around the veggies they find offensive. 😉

-Why we love this chicken and vegetable stir fry:
+Why we love this chicken stir fry recipe:

 While the chicken cooks, dice up your favorite vegetables.
 We’re using bell peppers (any color works, though green have the fewest carbs), broccoli, and cauliflower.
 Onions make a great addition as well.